quaderno/quaderno-edd/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.24.0 - July 25, 2019 =
+* New: send US tax codes to Quaderno
+* New: use cities to calculate US sales tax
+* New: require tax ID only in some EU countries

 = 1.23.2 - June 10, 2019 =
 * Change the processor ID for credit notes